Omar Offendum

-Omar Offendum is a Syrian American hip-hop artist, designer, poet and peace activist.
+Omar Offendum (Arabic: عمر افندم),is a Syrian American hip-hop artist, designer, poet and peace activist.
 He was born in Saudi Arabia, raised in Washington, DC, and now lives in Los Angeles, California.
 He tours the world performing internationally at music festivals, lecturing at major academic institutions and fundraising for humanitarian relief organizations.
-Most recently Offendum has been involved in creating several critically acclaimed songs about the popular democratic uprisings throughout the Middle East & North Africa.
+Most recently Offendum has been involved in creating several critically acclaimed songs about the popular democratic uprisings throughout the Middle East & North Africa (MENA region).
 He is also working on several new collaborative projects while touring to promote his solo work.

 Biography

-Omar Offendum was born in Saudi Arabia and raised in Washington, D.C. where he attended the Islamic Saudi Academy.
+Omar Offendum was born in Saudi Arabia and raised in Washington, D.C., where he attended the Islamic Saudi Academy.
 He graduated as valedictorian of his class in 1999 and went on to attend the University of Virginia School of Architecture.
 After graduating on the Dean's list in 2003, he moved to Los Angeles, California where he worked at an architecture firm for 10 years while simultaneously establishing his musical career.